 First, in times of tragedy and desperation, people seek out a sense of community, which is exactly what a membership website can deliver.
 That is, if it’s done right.

-According to Callie Willows, co-creator of the advice and education site, The Membership Guys, membership sites that incorporate things like an on-site forum or social network, a Slack group, or live hangouts can achieve that sense of community and benefit from it handsomely.
+According to Callie Willows, co-creator of the advice and education site, The Membership Geeks, membership sites that incorporate things like an on-site forum or social network, a Slack group, or live hangouts can achieve that sense of community and benefit from it handsomely.